 Suitable Room Size for Portable Air Health Skye Air Purifier

-Air Health Skye went through the process of independent CADR testing from AHAM organization and this are the results:
+Air Health Skye went through the process of independent CADR testing from the AHAM organization and these are the results:

 - Smoke: 293 CFM